482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 Can I change occupation on a 482 visa?

 If you hold a 482 TSS visa and you are nominated in a different occupation (either with your current sponsor or with a new sponsor), you will need a new nomination and a new visa.
-This will count as your second onshore 482 visa.

 The 482 Visa Application Process